 If you are looking for alternative courses and resources to learn digital marketing, check out the following list.

-- Online learning platforms, Coursera, edX, and Pluralsight have courses in digital marketing, as well as other topics, which are typically shorter.
+- Online learning platforms, Coursera and Pluralsight have courses in digital marketing, as well as other topics, which are typically shorter.

-- You can also check out Udacity and Springboard, which are online learning tools that students can use to brush up on the basics or advance their current tech skills.
+- You can also check out Udacity and Springboard.
+These are online learning tools that students can use to brush up on the basics or advance their current tech skills.
 Read more about Udacity and Springboard in our reviews.

 - GrowthX Academy is an online bootcamp with courses in growth marketing, UX design, and sales and business development.
 Learn more about GrowthX Academy in our review of the program.

-- Skillcrush and InternStreet are online tech bootcamp with tracks in marketing, as well as other subjects.
+- Skillcrush, Digital Creative Institute, and InternStreet are online tech bootcamp with tracks in marketing, as well as other subjects.

 - With online and in-person options, Noble Desktop has courses in SEO, Google Analytics, social media, and more.